 The conversion of some or all of our currently outstanding convertible notes into shares of our Common Stock will dilute the ownership interests of existing stockholders.
-As of June 30, 2024, we had outstanding notes convertible into approximately 394,000,000 shares of our Common Stock pre reverse stock split (6,567 post reverse stock split at and anticipated ratio of a 1 for 60,000) (based on then applicable conversion prices).
+As of December 31, 2024, we had outstanding notes convertible into approximately 44,971 shares of our Common Stock (based on then applicable conversion prices).
 Each such note contains a 4.99% beneficial ownership conversion limitation provision (subject to certain noteholders' ability to increase such limitation to 9.99% upon 60 days' notice to us) and may not be converted during the first six-month period from the date of issuance.
 Any sales in the public market of the Common Stock issuable upon such conversion or any anticipated conversion of our convertible notes into shares of our Common Stock could adversely affect prevailing market prices of our Common Stock.